Chronicles of Elyria: Layoffs and hiatus

 After being delayed from its tentative December 2019 date, a special virtual land auction event called "Settlers of Elyria" was launched on March 12, 2020.
 On March 20, Soulbound Studios released a pre-alpha, gray box demo showcasing parkour mechanics.
 Four days later, Soulbound Studios announced the closure of the studio, complete staff layoffs and the indefinite hiatus of the project.
 On April 9, Walsh released a new statement, claiming that his announcement was misinterpreted and that he would be pursuing continuing the project by having former staff members continue their work on a pro bono basis, while he would seek new sources of funding.
 On June 26, Walsh released a post on the official site announcing that the transaction logs of users was now available (they were subsequently disabled when then the site was locked).
 He also stated that a new series of content will be posted on the site (and other media) "in the coming weeks".

 On December 17, 2020, Soulbound Studios released a video titled "Inside Chronicles of Elyria - Episode 1" that featured Walsh explaining the current state and future of the company and the game.
 The video claimed that an independent auditor verified that the revenue backers gave to the company was "properly spent on game development".
 It also claimed that much of the content developed during the four years of development was not at a point for public consumption, but that many back end features had progressed.
 Additionally, Walsh announced that the game was continuing active development.
-Users can no longer make accounts or log in and, as of 2022, the game is no longer functional.

 Class action lawsuit

-Following the announcement of Soulbound Studios' closure, days after a land auction, hundreds of backers of Chronicles of Elyria began to organize and explore legal avenues to take against Soulbound Studios and Walsh, in response to the perceived lack of delivery of a tangible product after years of development and millions of dollars in funding.
+Following the announcement of Soulbound Studios' closure, days after a land auction, hundreds of backers of Chronicles of Elyria began to organize and explore legal avenues to take against Soulbound Studios and Walsh.
 Within days, the office of the attorney general of Washington had received hundreds of filed complaints – among the highest in the state's history.
-The community around the lawsuit has also shown recent interest in including Xsolla in their lawsuit, accusing Xsolla of violating the terms of service that the backers who had purchased through their service agreed to, by refusing to refund them.
+In April 2020 a class action lawsuit was filed in the Central District Court of California, seeking damages for alleged breach of contract, violation of the Consumers Legal Remedies Act, and unfair competition after an announcement was made that Soulbound Studios was closing, all staff had been laid off, and development on the game had ceased due to lack of funds.
+The plaintiffs filed a similar lawsuit against Xsolla, accusing the company of violating the terms of service that the backers who had purchased through their service agreed to, by refusing to refund them.

-In April 2021 a class action lawsuit was filed in the Central District Court of California, seeking damages for alleged breach of contract, violation of the Consumers Legal Remedies Act, and unfair competition after an announcement was made that Soulbound Studios was closing, all staff had been laid off, and development on the game had ceased due to lack of funds.
-The lawsuit was dismissed in October 2022.
+The lawsuit filed against Xsolla in California was deferred on September 7, 2021, with the ruling being that it would need to be re-filed in the Western District of Washington.
+The lawsuit against Souldbound Studios was dismissed in October 2022.